top of page

 • Shopping stores

-11. Silvanus Street—North/South Street with large pillars on the west side.
+12. Silvanus Street - North/South Street with large pillars on the west side.
 It was the second largest street after the Cardo.

-12. Eastern Bathhouse – As we can see, bathhouses were a big part of life in the Roman Empire and its larger cities, Beth Shean being no exception.
-In addition to its upper bathhouse, which consisted of mainly hot water and a sauna, this lower bathhouse had pools of cold water for a different use.
+13. Eastern Bathhouse—Bathhouses were a big part of life in the Roman Empire and its larger cities, Beth Shean being no exception.
+In addition to its upper bathhouse, which consisted mainly of hot water and a sauna, this lower bathhouse had pools of cold water for a different use.

 Beth-Shean in the Bible